Sleeve Gastrectomy and the Risk of Bowel Obstruction/Adhesions

 If the blockage is more significant, surgery is usually performed to relieve the pain and pressure.
 In the most extreme cases, the damaged part of the intestine may need to be removed.

 Prevention of Unwanted Adhesions and Bowel Obstructions

-In order to prevent the possibility of a serious complication like a bowel obstruction, Dr. Garcia meticulously plans every procedure.
+In order to prevent the possibility of a serious complication like a bowel obstruction, our doctors meticulously plans every procedure.
 By approaching each surgery methodically and with a well-established plan, complications such as adhesions, bowel obstructions, and leakage of gastric fluid can be avoided.